HouXinglin2018/Multi-Exposure-image-fusion-1/README.md

 # Multi-Exposure-image-fusion

-The dadaset and souce code are for paper "Learning a deeply unsupervised fusion model for HDR imaging" (Submitted to Optics Letters).
+The dadaset and souce code are for the paper (Submitted to Acta Optica Sinica).
 It will be uploaded when the paper is accepted.